-This Statement also provides examples of how the Directors have engaged with and had regard to the interests of key stakeholders in accordance with the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (as amended by the Companies (Miscellaneous Reporting) Regulations 2018).
-The Company is a subsidiary of Lloyds Banking Group plc, and as such follows many of the processes and practices of Lloyds Banking Group, which are further referred to in this Statement where relevant.
+This Statement also provides examples of how the Directors have engaged with and had regard to the interests of key stakeholders.
+The Company is a subsidiary of Lloyds Banking Group plc, and as such, follows many of the processes and practices of Lloyds Banking Group, which are further referred to in this Statement where relevant.